 A telephone exchange is the conductor of your communications.
 Its mission is simple: to direct all your incoming and outgoing calls to the right person, without losing a single conversation along the way.

-For years, this meant a rigid and expensive telephone system: a large physical box (a PABX) installed on your premises, connected to analog lines.
-Adding a user or a feature often required complex and costly technical intervention.
+For years, this meant a rigid and costly telephone system: a large physical box called a PABX, installed on your premises and connected to conventional telephone lines.
+Adding a user or a feature often required the intervention of a technician.

 Today, the modern solution is much simpler.
 A cloud telephone exchange uses your Internet connection to make calls (this is VoIP technology).
 There’s no hardware to manage.